 Ramadan is the ninth month of the Islamic calendar.
 The exact dates of Ramadan change every year.
 This is because Islam uses a calendar based on the cycles of the moon.
-In 2023 in the UK, Ramandan will begin in the evening of Evening of Wed, Mar 22, 2023 - Evening of Fri, Apr 21, 2023.
+In 2025 in the UK, Ramandan will begin in the evening of Evening of evening of Friday 28th February.
 Ramadan starts when the new Moon first appears in the night sky.
 Full moon marks the middle of Ramadan.
 As the Moon wanes to the other side, Ramadan finishes.

 Most Muslims fast between dawn and sunset.
 Fasting allows Muslims to devote themselves to their faith.
 It is thought to teach self discipline and reminds them of the suffering of the poor.
 However, children, pregnant women, elderly people and those who are ill or travelling don't have to fast.
 During Ramandan, it is common to have one meal (known as Suhoor) just before dawn and another (known as Iftar) directly after sunset.
 Almost all Muslims try to give up bad habits during Ramadan.
 It is a time for prayer and good deeds.
 They will try and spend time with family and friends and help people in need.